I’m not a “Windows, yuck. OS X, yum!” kind of Mac user.

 Window Snapping – For the longest time, Windows users have been able to position two windows side-by-side on their displays by dragging one to the right and the other to the left until each “snaps” into place.

-Apple has at last built in an OS X split-screen option, called, which make its public debut with the release of El Capitan.
+Apple has at last built in an OS X split-screen option, called Split View, which make its public debut with the release of El Capitan.
 Split View is a smidgen more complicated to control than Microsoft’s implementation, but the end result is the same.

-Ah, but Windows 10.
+Ah, but Windows 10 has already upped the ante.
 Windows now permits snapping of four windows into a grid, which is useful on big monitors to create a dashboard of sorts.
 Windows 10 also allows placement of a half-screen window beside two quarter-screen windows.